 Can All Accu Components Be Chemically Blacked?

 Almost all Stainless Steel Precision Screws and most other Stainless Steel components within the Accu range can be chemically blacked on request.
-If chemical blacking is not listed as a standard finish on any of our products, please contact our sales team for pricing.
+If chemical blacking is not listed as a standard finish on any of our products, please contact our team for pricing.

-Please note: the preparation and processing of Accu's PX-3 chemical blackening procedure can add 10 working days to the lead time of a product if the blackened version of a component is not held in stock.
+Please note: the preparation and processing of Accu's PX-3 chemical blackening procedure can add 10 working days or more to the lead time of a product if the blackened version of a component is not held in stock.